 Tim Isbell, 2013

-A friend of mine posted a 6-minute video clip on his FaceBook page.
+A friend of mine posted a 6-minute video clip on his Facebook page.
 Homeless in High Tech’s Shadow (by Moyers & Company) analyzes the chasm between the rich and the poor living in Silicon Valley, which has been our home since 1971.
 When my friend posted the clip, he added an annotation asking for my response.
 As it turns out, I’ve been thinking about unbalanced wealth for quite a while.
-I’m disturbed by the diminishing size of the middle-class, the weakness of our students’ academic performance, the implications of the annual federal deficits and debt, and the aging demographic of our workforce.
+I’m disturbed by the shrinking middle class, the weakness of our students’ academic performance, the implications of annual federal deficits and debt, and the aging workforce.
 So, here are some resources I've found informative, followed by a few lines of what I think:

-U.S. Education Spending and Performance vs. the World explains that we spend more money per student per classroom than other countries whose students perform much better than ours.
+U.S. Education Spending and Performance vs. the World explains that we spend more per student and per classroom than other countries, yet their students perform much better than ours.
 Almost everyone who is reading this post can do something about this problem.

 The Ugly Truth about the Federal Deficit: It’s Not Just Entitlement Spending is an Adam-Levine Weinberg (Motley Fool) article that puts defense and security spending in perspective alongside entitlement spending.